Wild automorphisms of projective varieties, the maps which have no invariant proper subsets: Abstract

 \section{Abstract}

-Let $X$ be a projective variety and $\sigma$ a wild automorphism on $X$, i.e., whenever $\sigma(Z) = Z$ for a Zariski-closed subset $Z$ of $X$, we have $Z = X$.
-Then $X$ is conjectured to be an abelian variety (and proved to be so when $\dim X \le 2$) by Z. Reichstein, D. Rogalski and J. J. Zhang.
+Let $X$ be a projective variety and $\sigma$ a wild automorphism on $X$, i.e., whenever $\sigma(Z) = Z$ for a non-empty Zariski-closed subset $Z$ of $X$, we have $Z = X$.
+Then $X$ is conjectured to be an abelian variety with $\sigma$ of zero entropy (and proved to be so when $\dim X \le 2$) by Z.~Reichstein, D.~Rogalski and J.~J.~Zhang in their study of projectively simple rings.
 This conjecture has been generally open for more than a decade.
-In this note, we confirm this conjecture when $\dim X \le 3$ and $X$ is not a Calabi-Yau threefold.
+In this note, we confirm this original conjecture when $\dim X \le 3$ and $X$ is not a Calabi-Yau threefold, and also show that $\sigma$ is of zero entropy when $\dim X \le 4$ and the Kodaira dimension $\kappa(X) \ge 0$.